agnimish/OktaApp/README.md

 # Octa-App
-An application made for Octa hackathon which serving as a hub to all of your transactions.
+An application made for Octa hackathon which serves as a hub to all of your transactions.

 ## Steps for running application on phone and web.